Collaborative Unlabeled Data Optimization: Experiments

 \subsection{Ablation Study}

-\paragraph{Effectiveness of Uniform Value.} To evaluate the effectiveness of uniform value in estimating the quality of prior models, we employ a diverse set of prior models, calculating both their uniform value and test accuracy.
-We employ the Spearman rank correlation coefficient\footnote{The formula is: $\rho = 1 - \frac{{6 \sum d_i^2}}{{n(n^2 - 1)}}$, where \( d_i \) represents the difference between the ranks of each pair of observations and $n$ denotes the number of observations.} \( \rho \)~\citep{zar2014spearman} to quantify the association between Uniform Value and accuracy.
+\paragraph{Can Uniform Value Effectively Assess the Quality of Prior Models?} To evaluate the effectiveness of uniform value in estimating the quality of prior models, we employ a diverse set of prior models and compute both their uniform values and corresponding test accuracies.
+To quantify the relationship between these two measures, we adopt the Spearman rank correlation coefficient\footnote{The formula is: $\rho = 1 - \frac{{6 \sum d_i^2}}{{n(n^2 - 1)}}$, where \( d_i \) represents the difference between the ranks of each pair of observations and $n$ denotes the number of observations.} \( \rho \)~\citep{zar2014spearman} to quantify the association between Uniform Value and accuracy.
 As illustrated in \figref{fig:ablation_uniform}, the Spearman rank correlation coefficient is $\rho=-0.9714$, \textit{indicating a strong correlation between uniform value and model performance, thereby effectively assessing the quality of prior models.}

-\paragraph{Target Distribution Alignment.} In the real-world applications, participants often employ diverse prior models, which results in target distribution space inconsistencies, as demonstrated in \figref{fig:vis_inconsistency_before}.
-We conduct an ablation study w/o alignment and w/ alignment to demonstrate the importance and necessarily of target distribution space alignment, and the training curves presented in \figref{fig:ablation_align}.
-Three key observations include: